 Haidbauer never lost contact with The Flying Bulls - and in 2009 he ultimately became a member of The Flying Bulls team, whilst still working as a pilot in the Tiger Squadron of the Surveillance squadron.
 He initially worked as a freelance pilot, primarily flying the Boeing Stearman.
 However when he was then offered the possibility to fly the Alpha Jet in 2010, he was able to reduce his work as a military pilot to part time.
 This shared working role – by all means a cooperation – with the Austrian Army and The Flying Bulls is currently unique.

 In the middle of 2013 he ended his active service in the Air Force, despite the prospect of a place in the cockpit of a Eurofighter, and is now a full-time member of the Flying Bulls team of pilots.
-And what definite wishes/objectives does Haidbauer have? he now flies a considerable number of models from the hangar of the Flying Bulls … as already mentioned, the Boeing Stearman and the Alpha Jets, but also the Douglas DC-6, the North American T-28, the Chance Vought F4U Corsair, the Fairchild PT-19, the Extra 300, the C337 Push Pull, the Citation Encore+, and also the Douglas DC-6 since 2012 … but the dream is nevertheless not fully realised – because there are still other treasures in the fleet of the Flying Bulls, which he is still dreaming of being able to fly himself one day.
+And what definite wishes/objectives does Haidbauer have? he now flies a considerable number of models from the hangar of the Flying Bulls … as already mentioned, the Boeing Stearman and the Alpha Jets, but also the Douglas DC-6, the North American T-28, the Chance Vought F4U Corsair, the Fairchild PT-19, the Extra 300, the C337 Push Pull, the Citation Encore+, … but nevertheless his dream is not quite over yet - because there are still more treasures in the fleet of the Flying Bulls, which he is still dreaming of being able to fly himself one day.

 1. Do you remember your first flight as a pilot?